cosinekitty/sapphire/doc/Vina.md

 Vina is a polyphonic stereo VCO based on a physics simulation of a plucked string.

+Vina is "opinionated".
+It allows making a specific kind of string-like voice, rather than having many controls to modify the timbre of the voice.
+Think of it as a particular instrument, not a sound-design tool.

+However, Vina does come with a sort of internal envelope, as a side-effect of the physics simulation it uses.
+You have control over the decay and release parameters.
+The attack in Vina is always a "pluck" effect that is rather quick.

-*Polyphonic stereo* means that Vina accepts polyphonic gate and V/OCT inputs to play a chord of up to 16 simultaneous notes, with each note producing a stereo field across left and right output channels.
+Vina produces *polyphonic stereo* output.
+That means that Vina accepts polyphonic gate and V/OCT inputs to play a chord of up to 16 simultaneous notes, with each note producing a nuanced stereo field across left and right output channels.
 The L and R outputs each are polyphonic with the same number of channels as the maximum channel count of all input ports (including CV).

-Vina is "opinionated" in that it strives to favor easily making a specific kind of string-like voice, rather than having lots of controls to modify the timbre of the voice.
-Think of it as a particular instrument, not a sound-design tool.

 ![Vina](images/vina.png)